Savory/docs/src/techniques/kvQueue.md

 Queues are a powerful design pattern that help you deal with common application scaling and performance challenges.
 Some examples of problems that Queues can help you solve are:

 Smooth out processing peaks.
 For example, if users can initiate resource-intensive tasks at arbitrary times, you can add these tasks to a queue instead of performing them synchronously.
 Then you can have worker processes pull tasks from the queue in a controlled manner.
 You can easily add new Queue consumers to scale up the back-end task handling as the application scales up.
-Break up monolithic tasks that may otherwise block the Node.js event loop.
+Break up monolithic tasks that may otherwise block the V8 (what Deno and Node use internally) event loop.
 For example, if a user request requires CPU intensive work like audio transcoding, you can delegate this task to other processes, freeing up user-facing processes to remain responsive.
 Provide a reliable communication channel across various services.
 For example, you can queue tasks (jobs) in one process or service, and consume them in another.

 `KvQueue` package provides a simple abstraction, allowing you to fire and consume message.